Jahad Thomas

-Jahad Thomas (born November 6, 1995) is a former American professional running back.
+Jahad Thomas (born November 6, 1995) is an American former professional running back.
 He played college football at Temple University, where he earned second-team All-American Athletic Conference honors in 2016.
-He was signed by the Dallas Cowboys as an undrafted free agent after the 2017 NFL Draft.
+He was signed by the Dallas Cowboys as an undrafted free agent after the 2017 NFL draft.

 Early life

 Thomas was born to Connie Thomas and Eddie Roberts in Elizabeth, New Jersey.
 Thomas was a two-sport athlete at Elizabeth High School where he played both football and basketball.
 Thomas captained both teams.
 In football, Thomas played both running back and cornerback.
-He played alongside his college quarterback, Phillip Walker who currently plays for the Carolina Panthers.
+He played alongside his college quarterback, Phillip Walker who currently plays for the Cleveland Browns.

 Coming out of high school, Thomas was ranked as three-star prospect by ESPN and the fourth best running back in the state of New Jersey.
 Thomas also played in the North-South All-Star Football Game.

 College career

 Thomas decided to sign with the Temple Owls in 2013.
 In his freshman team with the Owls, Thomas served as the team's kick returner.
 He missed a game against the Army Black Knights with a knee injury.
 His special teams play was good enough to warrant a spot on Phil Steele's All-Conference Third-team.

 During the summer before his Sophomore year at Temple, Thomas transitioned into becoming a full-time running back.
 He did not start in the team's first game against Vanderbilt, but led the team with 44 yards on 12 carries.
 Temple went on to win that game.
 Later in the year, Thomas made his first start against Navy.
 His best start of the season came against Tulsa when he ran for 152 yards and caught a 20-yard touchdown, the first of his Temple career.

 Thomas' best year came as a Junior.
 He led Temple's offense with 1,262 rushing yards, 1,677 all-purpose yards, and scored 114 points.
 That year, Temple went 10–4 and 7–1 in the American Athletic Conference.
 On October 31, 2015, College Gameday was held in Philadelphia for Temple vs. Notre Dame.
 Temple went on to appear in the 2015 American Athletic Conference Football Championship Game and the 2015 Boca Raton Bowl.